bangxiangyong/bae-drift-detection-zema-hydraulic/README.md

 We use ensembling with anchored priors under the family of randomised MAP (maximum a posteriori) sampling developed by Tim Pearce.

+## Code Description
+- `0_download_data.py` downloads and formats the raw data, lastly pickle the data for convenience
+- `1_preprocess_resample.py` resamples and splitting into train/test data.
+Also applying noise and drifts on one sensor at a time.
+- `2_bayesian_autoencoder.py` trains the Bayesian Autoencoder, obtain reconstructed signals and evaluates them.

 ## Dataset

 We use a hydraulic condition monitoring dataset recorded at ZEMA Testbed: https://archive.ics.uci.edu/ml/datasets/Condition+monitoring+of+hydraulic+systems